kaizhu256/node-utility2/README.md

 # todo
-- split testHeroku into herokuDeploy and herokuTest
+- rename shBuild to shReadmeBuild
 - create flamegraph from istanbul coverage
 - explicitly require slimerjs instead of auto-detecting it
 - auto-generate help doc from README.md